rhiever/ipython-notebook-workshop/README.md

 Now you should be ready to enjoy IPython Notebook!
 Enter the following command in the Terminal to fire it up: `ipython notebook --pylab=inline`

+# IPython Notebook Tips & Tricks

+Here are a handful of tips and tricks that I've come across that are helpful for working with IPython Notebook.

+## Automatic backup with Dropbox

+Backing up your notebooks is crucial to never losing your research notes.
+Set up a folder in your Dropbox directory (called, say, "notebooks") and always run IPython Notebook from there.
+Whenever you save the changes you made to a notebook, those changes are automatically backed up on Dropbox.

+## Mac/Linux users: set up an alias for IPython Notebook

+Instead of having to change to the right directory then remembering the proper command to start up IPython Notebook, just make an alias!
+Edit your ~/.profile and add the following:

+	# change ~/Dropbox/notebooks/ to whatever directory you are storing your notebooks in.
+I recommend a Dropbox directory!
+	alias ipn="cd ~/Dropbox/notebooks/; ipython notebook --pylab=inline"

+Now you can just type `ipn` into your command line anywhere, and you'll load IPython Notebook right up!

 # Practice Statistical Analysis

 As a part of this workshop, we're going to do a little statistical analysis on some data to get a feel for what IPython Notebook can do.